amazon-archives/data-pipeline-samples/samples/sqoop/README.md

 You must have the AWS CLI and default IAM roles setup in order to run the sample.
 Please see the [readme](https://github.com/awslabs/data-pipeline-samples) for the base repository for instructions how to do this.

-You must also provide a S3 bucket with write permissions.
+You must also provide the S3Path of a S3 bucket with write permissions.
 See [here](http://docs.aws.amazon.com/AmazonS3/latest/UG/CreatingaBucket.html) for instructions on how to create an S3 bucket.

 ## Step 1: Setup resources and data